 He said,” Staying away from the flies.”
 Does that work?

-Mick made us a picnic lunch.
+Mick made us a picnic dinner.
 With all these flies?
 You have got to be kidding me.

 Now it is time for scary after dark stories.
 Mick told us about the time that he was stung by a stingray on the foot while taking eight girls on a tour.
 Stingray poison is a protein.
 The remedy is to submerge your foot in water as hot as you can stand to deactivate the poison like boiling an egg white.
 He would feel instant relief.

-Mick and his mates would ride through the outback with the windows down.
+Mick told us that he and his mates would ride through the outback with the windows down.
 When something came in the windows, one would yell, “What is that?” and flick it to the back.

 We didn’t play that game, but he did show us a moth that landed on him.